A-Fitz/Chat-App/README.md

 ## Starting the Application

+Open up the Server project and client project Visual Studio.

+Build the clients and run the executable from the bin folder to run multiple clients.

-Start the server before starting any clients as the client will try to connect to the server after choosing a name.
+Start the server (from the .exe or project, either works) before starting any clients as the client(s) will try to connect to the server after choosing a name.

+## Closing the Application

+The server does not handle closed connections well so closing a client will require the server to be shutdown and restarted.